-The Confederation: exemplary in energy invites its own members and companies, organizations, cantons, towns, cities and municipalities to adopt some of the 39 joint measures of the actors in The Confederation: exemplary in energy and to adapt them to their own needs and areas of activity.
+The Exemplary in energy initiative invites its own members and companies, organizations, cantons, towns, cities and municipalities to adopt some of the 39 joint measures and to adapt them to their own needs and areas of activity.

-Those who are interested will find here implementation-oriented information sheets on Good Practice from The Confederation: exemplary in energy, along with tools that will help them to implement measures.
+Those who are interested will find here implementation-oriented information sheets on good practice, along with tools that will help them to implement measures.
 The instruments are classified by action areas and measures.

 Buildings and renewable energies

 Measure no. 01: Energy-efficient new and converted buildings

 Europaallee in Zurich up to the DGNB standard

 In Zurich, SBB Real Estate is constructing three buildings in sector H of the new Europaallee district, for completion by 2016.
 They are planned according to the DGNB Gold Certificate, which has been adapted to Switzerland.
 All aspects of sustainability – economic, ecological and social – are taken into account to the highest extent in this construction project.